 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 In 2 Corinthians 12:1-10 Paul tells of us when the “flip or turn” occurred.
 He was a Christian “14 years earlier,” which calculates to be around 42 AD.
 Since 2 Corinthians was written 56 AD and he was converted 33-36 AD, making him 28-31 years old since his birth in 5 AD, Paul would have only been in ministry a short 6-9 years around 42 AD.
 That would make him only 37 years old as an apostle to the entire Gentile world.
 Don’t you think that could go to anybody’s head?
 Especially based on Paul’s track record as a zealous haughty Pharisee?
 This has happened to more than one zealous young man!
 Alexander the Great started his military campaigns to rule the world at 20 years old.
+He believed he was the son of Zeus, and seemed to be invincible as a result.
 He succeeded and died at 33 years old.
 Young, ambitious men can be very haughty and very dangerous!

 We always assume these “special” people of the bible like Paul get a total “flip/turn” of behavior in an instance.
 We don’t see the lapse of time in the bible narrative, sometimes very long lapse of time!
 I was recently talking with a brother who was sharing about his hippie days in the 1970s when Jesus-freak hippies were sharing the gospel with him and his buddy.
 He didn’t want to hear them, so he turned away from his friend and walked away a bit.
 Nevertheless, 1 or 2 words out of everything they spewed out somehow were heard by him and/or got stuck inside him because for days he couldn’t get them out of his head.
 This began his road to receiving the Lord in the park at a later date by some other hippies when he got immediately delivered by the Spirit from heroin!